-So in case you are wondering too, I have compiled a quick list of what you can do for the best-case scenario while you are out to eat and what to document your food without being too disruptive. 😉
+So in case you are wondering too, I have compiled a quick list of what you need to do for the best-case scenario while you are out to eat and how to take good photos for Instagram without being too disruptive. .

-- If you’re going to a restaurant and know you’ll be photographing your plate, ask for a seat next to a window.
-If there are multiple window options, choose one with indirect or diffused light.
-If you’re outside, try a spot in the shade.
+- When you know you’ll be taking Instagram photos of your plate, ask for a seat next to a window.
+If there are multiple window options, choose one with indirect or diffused natural light.
+Shade is best if you are seated outside.

-- Never use your camera phone flash in a dark restaurant, as it usually turns out poorly.
-If you are with a friend, you can try using their phone flashlight with a single layer of a white paper napkin or tissue over the light to diffuse it. hold it at a different angle than your camera phone.
+4. Never use your camera phone flash in a dark restaurant, as the photo usually turns out poorly.
+If you are with a friend, you can try using their phone flashlight with a single layer of a white paper napkin or tissue over the light to diffuse it.
+Hold it at a different angle than your camera phone.

-- Note what is unique about the location.
+5. Think about the location and what makes it unique.
 Try to work that into the background of your shot.

-- Add hands to evoke more emotion and become more relatable.
+6. Add hands to evoke more emotion and present a more relatable photo.

 I want to see your progress!
 Tag me on Instagram so I can see your mouthwatering results.
 Have another question you're dying to ask about how to take good photos for Instagram?
 Put it down in the comments and I may address it in a future post.